 - Compare the different options using the salary sacrifice calculator

 - Refer to PSS Fact Sheet 18: Salary sacrifice your compulsory personal contributions to PSS for more information about how salary sacrificing works

 - It's important to remember that salary sacrifice contributions are counted in full towards the concessional contributions cap.
 For more information on concessional contribution limits see PSS Fact Sheet 16: Concessional Contributions Cap

-- An Aware Super financial planner can recommend an appropriate salary sacrifice strategy for your personal situation.
+- Seek professional financial advice.
+An Aware Super financial planner can recommend an appropriate salary sacrifice strategy for your personal situation.
+Your first appointment is free of cost or obligation and will give you a chance to consider creating a plan for you that is specific to your needs, goals and situation.
+There will be a fee for this personal financial plan, and the fee will be discussed with you before any work is commenced.
 For an appointment, call Aware Super on 1800 620 305 or visit retire.aware.com.au/statesuper.

 After-tax contributions are paid into your scheme after you have received your salary and paid tax on it.

 For information regarding the treatment of tax, please refer to STC Fact Sheet 3: Taxation.